 Overview of How to Write a Test Case?

 Consider a scenario where you were asked to write test cases for testing an application.
 Would you be able to begin?
-You might have heard terms like test cases, test scripts, test plans, etc. All these terms might sound confusing to you as they all sound very similar but they are different in their meanings certainly.
+You might have heard terms like test cases, test scripts, test plans, etc. These terms might sound confusing to you as they all sound very similar, but they are different in their meanings.
 It is very important to have a clear understanding of these software terminologies such that you are able to differentiate among them.
-In order to be well efficient in testing you must begin with understanding what test cases are and how can you write them in a way such that it covers the given requirements.
+In order to be well efficient in testing, you must begin with understanding what test cases are and how can you write them in a way such that it covers the given requirements.

 Writing a Test Case

-We can define a test case as a set of input and output conditions or variables which will help a tester in determining if the AUT(application under test) satisfies the requirements specified in the software requirement specification or the requirement document.
-It is basically a document that contains the information such as the preconditions for testing, the test data used for testing, the test id, the test description, the postconditions for testing, and the steps to perform testing.
-It also contains details about the result observed i.e, actual result and the result as per the requirement i.e, expected result.
+We can define a test case as a set of input and output conditions or variables that will help a tester determines if the AUT(application under test) satisfies the requirements specified in the software requirement specification or the requirement document.
+It is basically a document that contains information such as the preconditions for testing, the test data used for testing, the test id, the test description, the postconditions for testing, and the steps to perform testing.
+It also contains details about the result observed, i.e., actual result and the result as per the requirement i.e, expected result.

-All these details are specified for a particular test scenario so as to test for the conformity against the requirement document.
+All these details are specified for a particular test scenario so as to test for conformity against the requirement document.
 Depending on the comparison between the actual result and the expected result, a test case is marked as pass and fail.
-A pass test case has an actual result just like the expected result which is mentioned in the requirement.
-A failed test case, on the other hand, does not have an actual output matching the expected output and hence it is tagged as failed.
+A pass test case has an actual result just like the expected result, which is mentioned in the requirement.
+On the other hand, a failed test case does not have an actual output matching the expected output, and hence it is tagged as failed.

 A test case is a scenario that is single and executable.
 It is carried by a tester guided by the “steps to be followed” specified in the test case clearly.
-A test case can be considered as a series of instructions provided in the form of steps so as to verify and validate the software behavior as per the requirements.
+A test case can be considered series of instructions provided in the form of steps to verify and validate the software behavior as per the requirements.

 Test case parameters are: